freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/regular-expressions/restrict-possible-usernames.english.md

 <section id='description'>
 Usernames are used everywhere on the internet.
 They are what give users a unique identity on their favorite sites.
 You need to check all the usernames in a database.
 Here are some simple rules that users have to follow when creating their username.
+1) Usernames can only use alpha-numeric characters.
-1) The only numbers in the username have to be at the end.
+2) The only numbers in the username have to be at the end.
 There can be zero or more of them at the end.
-2) Username letters can be lowercase and uppercase.
+3) Username letters can be lowercase and uppercase.
-3) Usernames have to be at least two characters long.
-A two-letter username can only use alphabet letter characters.
+4) Usernames have to be at least two characters long.
+A two-character username can only use alphabet letters as characters.
 </section>

 ## Instructions